-We are in unprecedented times – a phrase that has been applied to our situation since the start of the first Coronavirus lockdown and now, as we begin to emerge from Lockdown 2.0, we do so into yet another variation on ‘normal’.
+We are in unprecedented times – a phrase that has been applied to our circumstances since the start of the first Coronavirus lockdown over a year ago, evolving into yet another variation on ‘normal’.
 The business community is constantly being asked to adapt, to reflect the changes that need to be made to help keep us all safe, but to also help keep your business going.
 Measures we hadn’t even heard of over a year ago need to be in place to help protect your staff, your customers, your business and you.
-An important step before you re-open is to discuss your insurance cover with your broker: you are likely to have reduced your business insurance cover while staff are furloughed, your business is temporarily closed, your fleet is laid up, your business has no visitors, or you are adapting your business to the lockdown measures.
+An important step is to continually discuss your insurance cover with your broker: you are likely to have reduced your business insurance cover while staff are furloughed, your business is temporarily closed, your fleet is laid up, your business has no visitors, or you are adapting your business to the lockdown measures.
 Make sure the cover is right for your business as it functions right now, and adapts as you do.

 As insurance brokers, our job is to help you manage your risks, your business and help your future.
 So, we’ve pulled together some resources and links that you and your business should find helpful as we start to open our businesses back up.
 These are all free to use, you don’t have to be a current client, you don’t have to sign up to anything; you don’t even have to speak to us.
 We just want to help.

 Re-opening your business

 The following guides and checklists will help you plan what you might need to do to effectively re-open when the time is once again upon us.
-These are just templates and guides for you to use as you need, they are not exhaustive and you should remember to adapt and tailor to your particular requirements.
+These are just templates and guides for you to use as you need, they are not exhaustive and you should remember to edit and tailor to your particular requirements.
 As ever, please remember to discuss any changes to you business with your insurance broker.